Puthpiseth/loopstudios-landing-page/README.md

 # loopstudios-landing-page

-A team project of Simplon.co BootCamp using Sass.
+A team project of Simplon.co bootcamp using Sass.
 It is responsive and adaptable to all types of screen devices.

 <p align="center">
     <img src="https://img.shields.io/github/repo-size/Puthpiseth/loopstudios-landing-page" />